“Stunning multimedia Opera” Huffington Post

-THE SCHOLAR American.
+THE SCHOLAR – American.
 Archaeologist.
-Searching for artifacts that sing of those in transit, across oceans and across time.
+Searching for artifacts that sing of the forgotten, across oceans and across time.
 She takes notes.

-My exploration of lost songs began in 2007, when I was in residence at Sound Res in Lecce, Italy, and my understanding of Italy and my own heritage expanded, and I became acutely aware of this ancient isthmus to be in a geographical position to make it a cross cultural land full of artistic hybrids.
-I began to record sound samples and weave those into my musical language.
+My exploration of lost songs began in 2007, while I was in residence at Sound Res in Lecce, Italy, and with it, my understanding of Italy as well as my own heritage deepened.
+I became acutely aware of this ancient isthmus’ geographical position, which resulted in a cross cultural land full of artistic hybrids.
+It was then that I began to record sound samples and weave those into my musical language.

-An opera, exploring the complexity this character – my native land – with its layers of invasions and empire building; the nexus of emigration and immigration; in constant flux and transformation as it remains a three-sided port of call, has become a metaphor for a today’s global struggle with issues of borders and immigration and how it collides with one woman’s search for her internal geography.
+An opera, exploring the complexity of this main character – my native land – with its layers of invasions and empire building; the nexus of emigration and immigration; in constant flux and transformation as it remains a three-sided port of call, has become a metaphor for a today’s global struggle with issues of borders and immigration, and how it collides with one woman’s search for her internal geography.”